rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 ### Cluster Membership Revocation Behavior

-When you revoke the cluster membership for a user that's explicitly assigned membership to both the cluster _and_ a project within the cluster, that user [loses their cluster roles](#clus-roles) but [retains their project roles](#proj-roles).
-In other words, although you have revoked the user's permissions to access the cluster and its nodes, the user can still:
+When you revoke the cluster membership for a standard user that's explicitly assigned membership to both the cluster _and_ a project within the cluster, that standard user [loses their cluster roles](#clus-roles) but [retains their project roles](#proj-roles).
+In other words, although you have revoked the user's permissions to access the cluster and its nodes, the standard user can still:

 - Access the projects they hold membership in.
 - Exercise any [individual project roles](#project-role-reference) they are assigned.